 However, in this version of creation, the god Atum embodies all living things and exists within the “waters of chaos” as a potential being.
 When he became tired of the loneliness, he is believed to have impregnated himself (often depicted as masturbation) to create the gods Shu and Tenfut.

 The Ennead of Heliopolis was essentially a family tree of gods with Atum at the top.
-Shu and Tenfut are directly below him, and then their children Geb and Nut, and their children Osiris, Isis, Seth and Nephthys, and in some stories, Horus, who was the son of Osiris and Isis.
+Shu and Tenfut are directly below him, and then their children Geb the earth god and Nut the sky god, and their children Osiris, Isis, Seth and Nephthys, and in some stories, Horus, who was the son of Osiris and Isis.

 These nine served as the core of the Heliopolian school of religious thought, and they formed the basis of this particular segment of Egyptian Mythology.